Arom1a/notebooks/Lyrics/たぶん Tabun - Haven't.md

 "But could our knot climb up and keep on"
 But could our knot climb up and keep on
 Such unkind heart, ends creep on
-Saw you're not up to go o, we know where all that could wind up It got hard, who am I to kid on
+Saw you're not up to go on, we know where all that could wind up It got hard, who am I to kid on
 "You came to me"
 The small words used are pouring out I know the words